14 Sep Helping Kids with ADHD Finish Their Homework and Chores

 How Timers can Change the Life of your ADHD Child – A Case Study.

-Before taking you to the ‘know-how’ of the topic, I want you to see – how timers have changed the life of ADHD people.
+Before taking you to the ‘know-how’ of the topic, let’s first take a look at how timers have changed the life of individuals with ADHD.

 Sarah Oberg, who has ADHD, struggled to do simple tasks like washing her hands and dishes.
 She feels fog in her brain, and time seems to flow slowly.
 Completing household chores with all this in her head was impossible.